 Do I need to learn "mind mapping" to use Mindomo?

-If you want to collaborate with others and share your maps, then the only thing you need to agree is how you interpret the information in the map - how you distinguish ideas, decisions, actions and priorities.
+If you want to collaborate with others and share your maps, then the only thing you need to agree on is how you interpret the information in the map - how you distinguish ideas, decisions, actions, and priorities.
 Mindomo has a rich set of graphics that make this easy.